 This page details the publications available from this site and author.
-There are FIVE BOOKS on Outreach, Evangelism & Church Growth.
-There are also TWO action-packed NOVELS about experiences on our country's national defense systems.
+There are SIX REFERENCE BOOKS on Outreach, Evangelism & Church Growth.
+There are TWO action-packed NOVELS about experiences on our country's national defense systems.
 Order your copies below the specific paragraphs.

 As Dr. Felsburg was completing his Doctoral Dissertation, the Lord impressed upon him a necessity for publishing the work he had done in overcoming some of those issues for people under his ministry.
 The full title of the dissertation is The Business of Evangelism: A Phenomenological Study of Frustration and Attrition among Christian Evangelists (ProQuest, 2008).
 While not included in the group picture of published works above, it was a driving force for completing his series of books on outreach, evangelism and church growth.
 See more detail on the dissertation, its availability and ordering below.

 First, Dr. Felsburg published the training lesson plans he had used for over 35 years in teaching evangelism for the local church.
 Those training plans were edited, updated and published as Talkin' about Christ - Over the Back Fence (Xulon, 2010).
 An abstract for this and the other books are included below.

 His second book contributes research findings on God's work of reconciling mankind to Himself.
 This book is entitled How God Gets You Back (CrossBooks, 2010) and details the process God uses to reveal Himself to mankind.

 Next is the issue of how one can determine where a person stands with God and what to present to that person next.
 The book is Profiling the Prospect (CrossBooks, 2011) and details the use of profiling techniques to make those decisions.